sukhbir77/uber-clone-rn/README.md

 ## Project Overview

 RiderXperience is an exact clone of the popular ride-sharing app Uber, offering a reliable and convenient solution for users to hail rides, track their drivers in real-time, and complete secure transactions seamlessly.
-Built with industry-leading technologies, this app provides a smooth and enjoyable experience for both riders and drivers.
+Built with industry-leading technologies, this app provides smooth and enjoyable experience for both riders and drivers.

 ## Key Features